an-kova/JS-dev-tools/README.md

 - animations,
 - modern native JS tools for all of that.

+## Encapsulations of data, getters & setters:

+Sample constructor of objects with encapsulated data to ensure validity of input data and it's protection from infusions.
+Written in ES6.

 ## Try-Catch Structure:

 Example of possible ways to catch an error.
 Written in ES6 using emulated JSON object.